RANKED #14 in the Nation

 These are certificate programs through which, as a Saddleback College student, you earn college credits and upon completion either a Certificate of Achievement (Cosmetology students) or an Occupational Skills Award (Esthetician students).

 Classes are taught off-campus at a local beauty college.
 Please see below for the current list of beauty schools we are contracted with and links to their websites.

-The Cosmetician Program is a 600-hour program comprised of one course (18 units).
+The Esthetician Program is a 600-hour program comprised of one course (18 units).
 This program is completed in approximately one semester for full-time students and two to three semesters for part-time students.